citp/privacy-policy-historical/u/us/usa/usa.gov.md

 If You Send Us Personal Information

-If you choose to provide us with personal information – like filling out a Contact Us form with an e-mail address and zip code and submitting it to us through the website – we use that information to respond to your message and to help us get you the information you have requested.
-We only share the information you give us with another government agency if your inquiry relates to that agency, or as otherwise required by law.
-We never create individual profiles or give it to any private organizations.
-FirstGov.gov never collects information for commercial marketing.
+We do not collect personal information for any purpose other than to respond to you (for example, to respond to your questions or provide subscriptions you have chosen).
+If you choose to provide us with personal information — like filling out a Contact Us form with an e-mail address and zip code and submitting it to us through the website — we use that information to respond to your message and to help us get you the information you have requested.
+We only share the information you give us with another government agency if your question relates to that agency, or as otherwise required by law.
+FirstGov.gov never collects information or creates individual profiles for commercial marketing.

 While you must provide an e-mail address and zip code for a localized response to any incoming questions or comments to FirstGov.gov, we recommend that you NOT include any other personal information, especially Social Security numbers.
 The Social Security Administration offers additional [guidance](https://web.archive.org/external/external.jsp?url=http://www.ssa.gov/pubs/10002.html#giving "guidance") on sharing your Social Security number.